FemboyKZ/sm-ext-websocket/README.md

 - [x] WebSocket server support
 - [x] Windows support
 - [x] HTTP support
-- [x] Use sourcemod extension interface for JSON functionality instead of bundling yyjson library
+- [x] Use sourcemod extension interface for JSON functionality instead of bundling json library
+- [x] Allow JSON library as an optional dependency

 ## NOTES
 * Server will not process data during the hibernation.
 You can set sv_hibernate_when_empty to 0 to disable hibernation